Middledot/qwire/qwire-docs.md

 | **unmute \<member> [reason]** | None | Manage Roles | Unmute a person, reason will appear in Audit Logs. |

 ## Join and Leave Settings
-These are commands for settings up join and leave commands.<br>
+These commands are for setting up and configuring welcome and leave messages on your server.
+Only admins can edit these settings.
-These commands can only be used by Administrators.
 ### Join Settings
 | Command | Description |
 | -------- | -------- |